-The use of advertising technology platforms like DSPs (demand-side platforms) and SSPs (supply-side platforms) makes ad buying and selling more seamless than ever before.
+The use of advertising technology platforms like a DSP (demand-side platforms) and/or a SSP (supply-side platforms) makes ad buying and selling more seamless than ever before.
 These two are the critical components used in the programmatic advertising ecosystem.
 Using these platforms makes supply and chain demand for digital ads consolidated through automation, making ads instantaneous.

 Technically, the programmatic advertising ecosystem is a complex web of relationships that streamline buying and selling of ads.
 Publishers, exchanges, networks, and tech companies play critical roles in the current digital advertising supply chain.
 The systems can be highly complex as they constantly evolve to suit a company’s changing needs and adapt to new technologies.
 Also, creating an appropriate strategy is often challenging for publishers and even advertisers.